 The audio in these videos is adequate but not the best, still, it is pretty clear that there is a whole bunch of white noise on top of WWVA’s signal and on 1190 where no station is coming in.
 The only conclusion that I can draw is that WHAM is operating with their IBOC turned on.
 This was recorded at a location that is 197 miles from WHAM and 364 miles from WWVA.
 I have made several better recordings directly into the computer without the video frequency readout reference.

 In 1990, the FCC mandated NRSC-2 (73.44) spectral mask on all AM stations, requiring them to put in brick wall filtering to limit the bandwidth to 10 kHz or less.
-They also require all AM station to do “equipment performance measurements” (73.1590) to verify that the stations are complying with FCC regulations.
+They also require all AM stations to do “equipment performance measurements” (73.1590) to verify that the stations are complying with FCC regulations.
 This was done because of excessive sideband splatter by AM broadcasters creating interference to adjacent channel stations.
 I agree in principle with the NRSC-2 standard, I think it serves a purpose.
 Why then, are stations allowed to interfere with other stations with IBOC signals?
 Even though Ibiquity has put up a spectral mask that complies with NRSC-2, it still creates interference.
 Isn’t this a double standard?
-A station in Pennsylvania gets fined $4,000.00 for operating past its sign off time (because operating after sign off might create harmful interference), yet, WHAM gets to generate noise all night and drowned out adjacent channel stations that are hundreds of miles away?
+A station in Pennsylvania gets fined $4,000.00 for operating past its sign-off time (because operating after sign-off might create harmful interference), yet, WHAM gets to generate noise all night and drowned out adjacent channel stations that are hundreds of miles away.

-Am I crazy, or is it hypocritical bull shit to fine one station for potential harmful interference, but then the FCC to ignores its own rules and allows another type interference?
+Am I crazy, or is it hypocritical bull shit to fine one station for potentially harmful interference, but then the FCC to ignores its own rules and allows another type of interference?
 Hint: I am not crazy.